akemin-dayo/simject/README.md

 ### Getting Cydia Substrate to function properly with simject

-Unless you want to do it manually, you can use either `substrate.sh` or `substrate-pre10.sh` script to copy over this framework to the target runtime.
+Unless you want to do it manually, you can use `installsubstrate.sh` script to symlink `CydiaSubstrate.framework` to the appropriate directory **to every iOS runtime**.
 Otherwise, continue reading.

 If you use Xcode 10 (and above) and target iOS 12 (and above), you need to rely on [substitute](https://github.com/coolstar/substitute) rather than cycript's included `CydiaSubstrate.framework`.